1. Initial Enquiry and Site Visit

 2. Design, Drafting and Working Drawings

 The next step is to put your ideas onto paper and have them professionally drawn.
-Nixon Build can arrange a meeting with a designer to capture an initial idea and create scaled drawings of the floor plan.
+Pro-Jax can arrange a meeting with a designer to capture an initial idea and create scaled drawings of the floor plan.
 These plans are altered and changed according to changes made by you to achieve the desired outcome.
 The designer’s position is to make recommendations for utilising space, optimising functionality and recommending construction methods to best suit the outcome and budget.